How can I help iCopy developement?

 The readme.txt file contains information and examples about the available command line parameters.

 This problem has been fixed in version 1.48.
 Open the Settings dialog and choose the correct bit depth for your scanner.
-Usually 24 bits.
+Usually this is 24 bits.
 Then restart iCopy.